Upper Extremity Prosthetics Services

-- i-limb™ quantum Hand: Incorporating Touch Bionics’ patented i-mo™ technology, i-limb™ quantum is the only upper limb prosthesis that can change grips with a simple gesture.
+The i-limb quantum from Össur can change grips with a simple gesture.
 Gesture control enables an automated grip to be accessed by moving the i-limb quantum in one of four directions.
 The quantum act as fully functioning hands.
 They respond to commands faster, are lightweight, and their anatomical styling in three sizes fits female amputees.
 Finger flexibility and grip options allow for typing, picking up small objects, holding delicate items, and much more.

-- i-digits™ quantum: With redesigned componentry and digits, the prosthesis for partial hand amputees from Touch Bionics is smarter, faster, stronger, and smaller than its predecessors.
+With redesigned componentry and digits, the Össur i-digits quantum prosthesis for partial hand amputees is smarter, faster, stronger, and smaller than its predecessors.
 Wearers can quickly utilize the many grips available through the activation of gesture control.
 Gesture control allows the user to quickly access many grips in performing everyday tasks.
 The new design is not only slimmer but also lighter allowing users to easily wear their prosthesis all day.

 Naked Prosthetics designs and fabricates durable, custom prosthetic devices specifically for finger loss.
 Models include the PIP Driver, MCP Driver and Thumb Driver.

 - The PIPDriver is designed for individuals who have an amputation through the middle or distal phalanx.
 As an articulating, body-driven prosthesis, the PIPDriver restores length, provides dexterity, replaces a missing DIP joint, and protects sensitive residua.